martins-vds/gh-migration-scripts/docs/Migration Plan v2.0 - DRAFT.md

 ## Step 4: Install the GitHub Enterprise Importer (GEI) extension of the GitHub CLI

+> If you have previously installed the GEI extension, you must upgrade to the latest version before you can use it to migrate to GitHub Enterprise Cloud.

 | Install                              | Upgrade                              |
 |:------------------------------------:|:------------------------------------:|
 | `gh extension install github/gh-gei` | `gh extension upgrade github/gh-gei` |